zombie-einstein/thants/README.md

 - *Colonies*: Ant colonies state
 - *Food*: 2d array representing the amount of food deposited at each cell
-- *Terrain*: Array of flags indicating if a cell can be occupied by an ant.
+- *Terrain*: 2d array of flags indicating if a cell can be occupied by an ant.
 This allows obstacles to be placed on the environment.

 #### Updates